OpenLXP/openlxp-xms/README.md

                 - `Attribute mapping`: The JSON formatted mapping to convert attributes provided by the IdP, to a User in this system.

 ## 6. Removing Deployment
-To destroy the created resources, simply run the command below in your terminal:
+To destroy the created resources, simply run the docker-compose command below in your terminal:

-    docker compose down
+    docker-compose down

 ## Troubleshooting
-- If the container builds but crashes or logs an error of unrecognized commands, the issue is usually incorrect line endings.
+- If the container builds but crashes, or error logs a bunch of unrecognized commands, the issue is usually incorrect line endings.
 Most IDEs/Text Editors allow changing the line endings, but the dos2unix utility can also be used to change the line endings of `start-app.sh` and `start-server.sh` to LF.

 - A good basic troubleshooting step is to use `docker-compose down` and then `docker-compose up --build` to rebuild the app image; however, this will delete everything in the database.